cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 Secret Access Key: <your Secret Access Key>
 ```

-Copy the content bucket to a folder on your computer:
+Copy the content of the bucket to a folder on your computer:

 ```
 aws s3 cp <s3://bucket-name> <yourfolder> --recursive
 ```

-After copying the files, you can create manifest file as described in [preapair manifest file section](/docs/manual/advanced/dataset_manifest/):
+After copying the files, you can create a manifest file as described in [preapair manifest file section](/docs/manual/advanced/dataset_manifest/):

 ```
 python <cvat reposytory>/utils/dataset_manifest/create.py --output-dir myfolder myfolder
 ```

-When the manifest file is ready, you can upload it to aws s3 bucketIf you gave full write permissions
+When the manifest file is ready, you can upload it to aws s3 bucket.
+If you gave full write permissions
 when you created the user, run:

 ```